FemkeBatsleer/IBMBembix/README.md

 - Bembix_model_simple.py --> actual IBM, used by all Bembix_*_s.py
 - Bembix_*_s.py: loops for all scenarios to make several runs for a scenario (input: begin number, end number e.g. 0 1000: makes 1000 runs)
 - Hist_distances.txt, grey_plot50.jpg --> input for Bembix_model_simple.py
-- directory 'analyse runs': two scripts to extract the parameters, calculate spatial pattern statistics, and network analyses from the runs of the IBM; H_* scripts are helper scripts used in the two main scripts
+- directory 'analyse runs': two scripts to extract the parameters and calculate summary statistics: spatial pattern statistics and network analyses from the runs of the IBM; H_* scripts are helper scripts used in the two main scripts

+## ABC
+- directory 'analyse field data': script (.Rmd) to calculate summary statistics: spatial pattern statistics and network analyses.
+Input are 'Distances field.txt' and 'Output field.txt'.

+Summary_stats_field.txt --> output